aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 This utility will raise an **`IdempotencyAlreadyInProgressError`** exception if you receive **multiple invocations with the same payload while the first invocation hasn't completed yet**.

+???+ info
-!!! info "If you receive `IdempotencyAlreadyInProgressError`, you can safely retry the operation."
+    If you receive `IdempotencyAlreadyInProgressError`, you can safely retry the operation.

 This is a locking mechanism for correctness.
 Since we don't know the result from the first invocation yet, we can't safely allow another concurrent execution.